KIM-1

 The KIM-1, short for Keyboard Input Monitor, is a small 6502-based single-board computer developed and produced by MOS Technology, Inc. and launched in 1976.
 It was very successful in that period, due to its low price (thanks to the inexpensive 6502 microprocessor) and easy-access expandability.

 History

 MOS Technology's first processor, the 6501, could be plugged into existing motherboards that used the Motorola 6800, allowing potential users (i.e. engineers and hobbyists) to get a development system up and running very easily using existing hardware.
 Motorola immediately sued, forcing MOS to pull the 6501 from the market.
 Changing the pin layout produced the "lawsuit-friendly" 6502.
-Otherwise identical to the 6501, it nevertheless had the disadvantage of having no machine in which new users could quickly start playing with the CPU.
+Otherwise identical to the 6501, it nevertheless had the disadvantage of having no machine in which new users could quickly start using the CPU.